chromium/chromium/content/test/data/accessibility/readme.md

 At the present time there is no version-specific support for Bionic Beaver, which is the current version run on "linux-rel".

+The need for a version-specific expectations file on Chrome OS / Lacros is extremely rare.
+However, there can be occasional differences in the internal accessibility tree.
+For instance, the SVG `g` element is always included in order to support select-to-speak functionality.
+If `foo.html` has a `foo-expected-blink.txt` file which works on all platforms except the Chrome OS and Lacros bots, create `foo-expected-blink-cros.txt`.

 ## Directives